Council Fire

 Frequently Asked Questions

 Scope 3 emissions span your entire value chain — potentially thousands of suppliers, millions of customers, and complex logistics networks.
-Most companies don't have direct measurement data for these activities.
-Instead, they rely on spend-based estimates, industry averages, and supplier-reported data, each with significant uncertainty.
+Most companies lack direct measurement data for these activities and rely on spend-based estimates, industry averages, and supplier-reported data, each with significant uncertainty.
 The GHG Protocol identifies 15 distinct Scope 3 categories, and data availability varies dramatically across them.
+AI-powered estimation tools are improving accuracy, but primary data collection from suppliers remains the gold standard.

-Key strategies include engaging suppliers on decarbonization (supplier codes of conduct, preferred procurement), redesigning products for lower lifecycle emissions, shifting logistics to lower-carbon modes, supporting circular economy models, and using procurement leverage to drive clean energy adoption in the supply chain.
-Many companies find that their biggest lever is supplier engagement — working collaboratively rather than just setting mandates.
+Key strategies include engaging suppliers on decarbonization through procurement incentives and capacity building, redesigning products for lower lifecycle emissions, shifting logistics to lower-carbon modes, and supporting circular economy models.
+Supplier engagement platforms and AI-powered analytics are making it easier to identify reduction hotspots.
+Many companies find that their biggest lever is collaborative supplier work — sharing best practices and co-investing in clean technology rather than just setting mandates.

 From Council Fire